platformxlab/blockflex/README.md

 ```

 ## 4. BlockFlex
-We provide an internet-accessible machine to our programmable SSD platform.
-Currently, it is only available for artifact evaluation purposes.
-Please contact us for accessing the machine.

 You will find two directories under BlockFlex: ocssd/ and blockflex/.
 Directory ocssd/ contains the iSCSI virtual disk environment, the management scripts and the workload replayer.
 Directory blockflex/ contains the main repo for the BlockFlex framework.
 The BlockFlex repository is (partially) structured as following:

 ```shell